neiltheblue/octopio/README.md

 I find this the best way to connect to the new device.

 Power the device with a USB lead connected to the PC, with a quality cable using a powered USB port.
-Once booted (red LED flashing) there should be a new serial device available.
+Once booted there should be a new serial device available.

 #### Linux